apkreader/JByteMod-Remastered/README.md

 ## Installation

 ### Prerequisites
--   Java Development Kit (JDK) 21 or higher.
+-   A full Java Development Kit (JDK) 21 or newer.
+A JRE alone is not sufficient for JVM attachment.
--   There is a Java 8 version too, however it doesn't support APKs and has less features
+-   JDK 8 builds are no longer provided or supported.

 ### Download